Defining data by row and regex by sub-pattern

 literals does not have any substantial advantages to the previous

-approach with un-named capture groups (storing the name
+approach with un-named capture groups (storing the name in a

-separate column of pattern.df
+separate column of pattern.df).

 Conclusion